top of page

 Cognitive Behavioral Therapy

 You will learn to be your own therapist by developing a better understanding on learned core beliefs about yourself and the world, as well as unhelpful, negative thinking patterns and problematic behaviors that can impact your quality of life, relationships, and cause most mental health problems.
-This will help you gain more successful coping, improved ability to manage mood issues, and confidence in your abilities.
+This will help you gain more successful coping, groundedness in your emotions, and alignment in your sense of self and values.

 Family Systems & Trauma-Informed